RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 2.
 If the robot moves strange **look into the Constrains** that can be set in the yaml files of the Moveit! package.

+## Deliverables
+1. Report explaining the design of your state machine and your code.
+2. Source code.
+3. Video showing the movement of the robot in real life and in Rviz.

+## Deadline
+the assignment 2 (pick and place) must be delivered by mail to (p.negreterubio@fontys.nl) before 23:00 hours on Tuesday 12 of June 2018.